EventStore/documentation/docs/clients/grpc/appending-events/README.md

 </xode-block>
 </xode-group>

-As you can see `AppendToStreamAsync()` a `IEnumerable<EventData>` so it is also possible to provide a collection of events to be saved in a single batch.
+As you can see `AppendToStream` method allows takes a collection of `EventData`, which makes possible saving more than one event in a single batch.

 As well as the example above there is also a number of other options for dealing with different scenarios.